findmrkhan/decision-tree-model-card-fraud/README.md

 `python post2url-client.py`

 The generated graph will be displayed on the screen.

+## The conclusion
+The graphical representation of **dtreeviz** nodes and the color choices makes it a clear winner for visualizing decision trees.

 If there are any questions, suggestions or comments, please let me know @ findmrkhan@gmail.com